stevleibelt/php_component_proxy_logger/README.md

 * based on *ProxyLogger*
 * stores each log message into buffer
-* provides generic method to plug in any kind of log message buffer
+* provides generic method to store in any kind of log message to the buffer
 * forwards all buffered messages to real logger when *flush* is called
 * deletes all buffered messages when *clean* is called

 ## ManipulateBufferLogger

 * based on *BufferLogger*
-* implements automatically flushing if log level is reached
+* implements aware interface for *FlushBufferTriggerInterface* which enables automatically buffer flushing if a well defined log level is reached
-* implements mechanism to avoid log buffer
+* implements aware interface for *BypassBufferInterface* which enables mechanism to bypass the buffer and send the lob message directly to the available real loggers

 # Installation